-- You had income from a business (including income you received as a limited or non-active partner) and the business has a permanent establishment outside Quebec - You were not a resident of Quebec on December 31, 2021, and the business has a permanent establishment in Quebec
+- You had income from a business (including income you received as a limited or non-active partner) and the business has a permanent establishment outside Quebec - You did not have to file a Revenu Quebec Income Tax Return for 2021 and the business has a permanent establishment in Quebec

-Line 45000 - Employment insurance overpayment
+■ Line 45000 - Employment insurance overpayment

-If you contributed more to your employment insurance (EI) premiums than you had to (see line 31200 on page 23), claim the difference on line 45000 of your return.
+If you were not considered a resident of Quebec on December 31, 2021, and you contributed more to your employment insurance (EI) premiums than you had to (see line 31200 on page 32), claim the difference on line 45000 of your return.
+The CRA will refund the excess contribution to you or use it to reduce your balance owing.
+If the difference is \$1 or less, you might not receive a refund.